Jared-Godar/pmi-acp/01_agile_principles_and_methodologies.md

   - User manuals
   - Quick reference guide

-- Documnents are stil generated, but dont document things you know will change, focus on what matters
+- Documents are still generated, but don't document things you know will change, focus on what matters